-Floors including sub floors Internal joinery and kitchen fittings Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
-Flooring is predominantly of suspended timber construction with some areas of solid flooring at ground floor level.
-Various fitted floor coverings exist above.
-Built-in cupboards were looked into but no stored items were moved.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-There are timber panel and timber and glass panel doors, timber skirtings, timber door and window surrounds and a timber tread and riser staircase.
-Kitchen fittings comprise floor and wall mounted units.
+There are timber panel and timber and glass panel doors, timber skirtings and timber door and window surrounds.
+Kitchen fittings comprise floor and wall mounted units and the room off the living room/landing is currently fitted out as a bar.
+The staircase is a solid stone unit.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a fireplace within the living room which has timber and marble effect surrounds and currently houses an electric fire, and a gas fire within the ground floor bedroom, however we understand that this has been disconnected.
+There is a solid fuel stove within the living room along with open fireplaces within both bedrooms.
+There are tiled, timber and metal surrounds and the fireplaces appear to be vented to the chimneys.
 Otherwise, fireplaces have been removed/covered over.
 Internal decorations Visually inspected.
 There are paper, paint and tile finishes.
 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the circuit breaker consumer unit and meter located within a hall inspection cupboard.
+Electricity is from the mixed grid with the circuit breaker consumer unit and meter located within a vestibule inspection cupboard.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Gas is from the mains supply with the meter located within the vestibule.
-Water should be a few N Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Cold water is from the public main and where seen, plumber fittings were of copper and PVC pipework.
-Sanitary fittings comprise a two-piece suite and shower within the wet room, and a four-piece suite within the bathroom.
+Sanitary fittings comprise a three piece suite within the bathroom.
 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Heating is provided by a gas combination boiler located within a bathroom cupboard.
+Heating is provided by a gas fired combination boiler located within the attic.
 This serves the central heating system via radiators and also appears to provide hot water on demand.
 Drainage Drainage covers etc. were not lifted.
-Neither drains nor drainage systems were tested.
+2.aags covered the first intendi- Neither drains nor drainage systems were tested.
 All foul and surface water drainage is assumed to be to the main public sewer.